bwakedavis/bwakedavis.github.io/content/blog/mariadb/index.markdown

 ---
 title: how to install mariadb on linux debian
 date: "2020-06-12T22:12:03.284Z"
-description: "Mysql has given me a hard time setting it up evrything I have a fresh install on my machine.Lets take a look on how we can set it up and trouble shoot in case you run into errors"
+description: "Mysql has given me a hard time setting it up everything I have a fresh install on my machine.Lets take a look on how we can set it up and trouble shoot in case you run into errors"
 ---

 Update your package index